1. Introduction

 • Summary: [port] [version] [concise description]

-• Example: "rrdtool-1.2.23 Configure error - build failure"
+• Example: "rrdtool @1.2.23 +python Configure error - build failure"

-• Description: All details that might be relevant to someone reading the ticket.
-Be sure to mention the versions of your operating system and Xcode install.
-Wiki formatting should be used to ensure that text is formatted correctly.
 Use the Preview button before submitting.
 If you want to post preformatted text such as a log or terminal output, make sure you use {{{...}}} around the text or it could break the page layout.
 Example:

 {{{

-your build log here
+your error message here

 }}}